-The number of hours of transfer credit allowed is determined by the degree program requirements and is considered on a case-bycase basis.
 Transfer credit is not automatic.
-Transfer credit will be carefully evaluated by the program director/coordinator or advisor/appointee.
+The maximum number of transfer credit allowed (12 hours for a Doctoral degree and 15 hours for a Master's degree)is determined by degree program requirements and is considered on a case-by-case basis.
+Transfer credit will be evaluated by the dean, program director/coordinator or advisor/appointee.
 If a graduate program accepts transfer credit, transferability will be based on specific criteria: